Nagasai0612/Recipe_Finder/README.md

+# Live.Demo

+Here is the project live link ( https://nagasai-recipe-finder.netlify.app/ )

 # A Recipe Finder

+Recipe Finder is a web application designed to help users discover new recipes based on ingredients they already have.
+By simply inputting available ingredients, the app will suggest various recipes that can be made.
+This project utilizes modern web technologies to deliver an intuitive and user-friendly experience.

 It is an application that allows users to search for recipes based on various criteria, such as ingredients, cuisine type, cooking time, or dietary preferences.
 It typically includes features like:
 Search Functionality: Users can search for recipes by entering specific ingredients, keywords, or dish names.